watem-sedem/rfactor/docs/get-started.rst

-    The :func:`rfactor.rfactor.maximum_intensity` is the default method to derive the maximum 30min interval rain intensity of an event, but the user can provide a custom function as well or the original Matlab implementation version :func:`rfactor.rfactor.maximum_intensity_matlab_clone` can be used to compare with the original Matlab implementation.
+    The :func:`rfactor.rfactor.maximum_intensity` is the default method to derive the maximum 30min interval rain intensity of an event, but the user can provide a custom function as well or the original Matlab implementation version :func:`rfactor.rfactor.maximum_intensity_matlab_clone` can be used to compare with the corrected Matlab implementation.

 The output is a DataFrame with the intermediate results and the cumulative erosivity of each of the defined events: